-Gentry had spent 19 months at the IHSAA, where his duties included working with the association's corporate partners and serving as the prime contact for radio, television and internet.
+Gentry returned to his alma mater after serving as the Indiana High School Athletic Association Communications Director in 2005-06.
+His duties at the IHSAA included working with the association's corporate partners and serving as the prime contact for radio, television and internet.
 Prior to joining the IHSAA, he spent 17 years working in the athletic department at the University of Indianapolis.

 He attended Butler and spent one year as a graduate assistant in the Butler Sports Information office prior to accepting the position at Indianapolis.

-He coached the Greyhounds for ten years and led the team to its first-ever NCAA Division II national tournament berth in 1997.
+He coached the Greyhounds for 10 years and led the team to its first-ever NCAA Division II Tournament berth in 1997.
 He led Indianapolis to five Great Lakes Valley Conference championships, and he was named GLVC Coach of the Year four times.

 During his 17 years as sports information director at Indianapolis, Gentry handled media relations for a 21-sport athletic department.
-He produced press releases, designed and produced athletic publications, handled media operations at home contests, maintained statistics and athletic records, coordinated department photography, and maintained the athletic department web site.
-Additionally, he served as producer and play-by-play voice for the UIndy TV Network in football and men's and women's basketball (1993-2005).
+He produced press releases, designed and produced athletic publications, handled media operations at home contests, maintained statistics and athletic records, coordinated department photography, and maintained the athletic department website.
+Additionally, he served as producer and play-by-play voice for the UIndy TV Network in football and men's and women's basketball from 1993-2005.

 The versatile administrator successfully nominated 36 Academic All-Americans from 1993 to 2005.
 He also served as host SID for the 1993 and 2003 NCAA Division II Women's Basketball Regionals, the 2001 Division II Baseball Regional, the 2000 and 2001 Division II Men's Tennis Regionals, the 1997 Division II Men's Basketball Regional and the 1997 Division II Wrestling Regional.

-Gentry further has been part of the media services staff for the 1991, 1997, 2000 and 2006 NCAA Division I Men's Basketball Final Four tournaments, the 2005 NCAA Division I Women's Basketball Final Four, eight NCAA Division I Men's Basketball First and Second Round tournaments, six NCAA Division II Men's Basketball Elite Eight tournaments, the 2002 World Basketball Championship and the 2002 Big Ten Men's Basketball Championship.
+Gentry further has been part of the media services staff for the 1991, 1997, 2000, 2006 and 2015 NCAA Division I Men's Basketball Final Four tournaments, the 2005 and 2016 NCAA Division I Women's Basketball Final Four, eight NCAA Division I Men's Basketball First and Second Round tournaments, six NCAA Division II Men's Basketball Elite Eight tournaments, the 2002 World Basketball Championship and the 2002 Big Ten Men's Basketball Championship.
 He was a member of the NCAA Division II Men's and Women's Tennis Committee from 1998 to 2001, serving as men's chair from 1999 to 2001.

 Gentry graduated cum laude from Butler with a degree in Radio-TV in 1986.
-He served as a graduate assistant in the Butler Sports Information Office in 1987-88.
+He served as a graduate assistant in the Butler Sports Information Office under Hall of Famer Jim McGrath in 1987-88.